statistikZH/statbotData/README.md

 #### `queries.log`

 These files are the output of a run of `statbotData::testrun_queries(ds)` on the queries in the `queries.sql` file of the dataset.
-A datatime indicates the datetime of the run.
-It contains also information whether the file was run on the remote postgres instance  `REMOTE` or on the local `ds$postgres` data frame.
+A timestamp indicates the date and time of the run.
+It also contains information on whether the file was run on the remote postgres instance  `REMOTE` or on the local `ds$postgres` data frame.

 #### `metadata_tables.csv`